 These mitigation credits are available through SAWPA and the Riverside County Regional Park and Open-Space District.
 The price per acre is $45,398, with a minimum purchase of ¼ acre.
 Acreage credit is available on a first-come-first-served basis.

 To initiate the purchase of mitigation credits, please submit an email to Ian Achimore at email@example.com and the Riverside County Parks Finance Office at Parks-Finance@rivcoparks.org .
 A memo will be prepared for you upon receipt of the email.

 SAWPA has funded Arundo removal and habitat restoration projects throughout the watershed using funds from Propositions 13, 50 and 84.
 Partnering agencies have successfully used additional funding sources to ensure the program’s success.
 SAWPA, as part of the Proposition 13, purchased 100 acres of mitigation credits.
 The sale of these credits provides on-going funding to maintain the habitat and ensure the water benefit to the Santa Ana River Watershed.

-Arundo was brought to the region for erosion control and as a forage crop for livestock.
-The large root structures and the rapid growth pattern of Arundo result in the plant using more than three times the water as native vegetation.
-The large root structures and segments of Arundo “cane” also provide the means of vegetative reproduction that allowed the plant to at one time infest approximately 10,000 acres of the Santa Ana Watershed.
+Historically Arundo was brought to the region for erosion control and as a forage crop for livestock.
+The large root structures and the rapid growth pattern of Arundo resulted in the plant using more than three times the water as native vegetation.
+The large root structures and segments of Arundo “cane” spread across the watershed waterways infesting approximately 10,000 acres of the Santa Ana River Watershed.
 Since that time, through cooperative programs, including the SAWPA Arundo removal program, nearly 40% of the standing Arundo in the watershed has been removed and is being replaced with native riparian or wetland vegetation.

-For further information about this project, please contact Jeff Beehler
+For further information about this project or the mitigation bank,

 Email: First name initial last name @sawpa.org